wavemaker/docs/learn/app-development/deployment/building-with-maven.md

 ```

 - In the project folder, a new folder called **target** generates automatically with the `project war` file and `ui-artifacts.zip` file in it.
 The `ui-artifacts.zip` file contains static files of the application.
-- You can unzip the file `ui-artifacts.zip` and upload it to CDN origin (S3 bucket in AWS Cloudfront case, storage container in AZURE CDN Profile case), or put it into nginx or apache).
+- You can unzip the file `ui-artifacts.zip` and upload it to CDN origin (S3 bucket in AWS Cloudfront case, storage container in AZURE CDN Profile case), or put it into Nginx or apache).
 - Please check our docs to configure and use CDN.

 For more information, see [WaveMaker apps integration with AWS CDN](/learn/app-development/deployment/app-integration-with-aws-cdn) to configure CDN in AWS, and for Azure, see [WaveMaker apps integration with AZURE CDN Profile](/learn/app-development/deployment/app-integration-with-azure-cdn).